micorix/micorix/README.md

 My name is Michał Oręziak and I'm 🇵🇱  20 y/o frontend engineer and open-source enthusiast.

-I currently work at @qedsoftware as front-end engineer
+I currently work at [QED.ai](https://qed.ai) as front-end engineer.

 ## Major projects